YasmineBB/curated/README.md

 ## Business Model

-Curated is a Business to Consumer e-commerce site (B2C) and its target audience are people who want to browse and buy unique, one off art pieces by independent artists to display in their homes.

-They will be people who enjoy and appreciate art, the work that goes into the pieces and the story behind them.

-According to [Artsy](https://www.artsy.net/article/artsy-editorial-drives-art-buyers), the top two reasons for buying unique art pieces were *“to decorate their homes and to provide a source of inspiration in their daily lives.”*

-In interviews, *“collectors indicated that a work’s aesthetic appeal is frequently the gateway to a deeper exploration of the artist and their career.”*

-Curated platforms the artists as well as the art, giving potential buyers the opportunity to explore and understand the artist and their work.
+Curated, a B2C e-commerce site that takes single payments, platforms the artists as well as the art, giving potential buyers the opportunity to explore and understand the artist and their work.
 This will help to build more of a connection between the artist and the user, or potential buyer, which will help to encourage more purchases on the site.

 The site is designed in a way that the user can navigate easily and smoothly across the site.

+Having an online platform of a curated selection of art pieces extends the reach of one art gallery, and the opportunities from online traffic can be endless.
+A physical gallery or store is limited to the footfall rate of that area whereas online, people from all around the world are potential customers at all times.

+As a B2C company, it is vital to reach out and elicit an emotional response from customers, and build a relationship.
+The web marketing methodologies are huge in doing so, and social media presence is an important factor in building and maintaining this connection.

+Without the costs that come with a physical location, such as a gallery or space that sells art, there is more space for higher margins for both curated, as well as the artist.

+With the popularity of smartphones and people being able to browse and shop on the go, it’s important that curated capitalises on this opportunity, especially as B2C customers are more likely to make impulse purchases.
+Curated is a mobile first app that makes it east for customers to browse unique art pieces at home, work or on the go.

+As an online intermediary, curated uses its platform to bring artists and customers together.

+The artists will rely on curated to platform their work and attract sales, and web marketing will play a huge role in making this happen.

+Having an authentication system and allowing the customer to be able to save their shipping information also makes it easier and faster for future payments to be made.

 ### SEO and Web Marketing

 #### SEO

+Implementing Search Engine Optimisation practices is important because it helps improve the ranking of a website in search engine listings.
+This is highly important especially for an online business.
+On top of this, it's important to make the site as accessible as possible for screen readers.

+Some example implemented in this project include:

 - Descriptive meta tags including description, keywords as well as a title tag were added in the base.html file, extending across all pages.
-Meta tags are important for SEO as they help search engines understand what the web pages are about and how it appears in search results.
+  - Meta tags are important for SEO as they help search engines understand what the web pages are about and how it appears in search results.
 They are also important in terms of accessibility, being used by screen readers to describe the web pages to users.
-- REL ATTR
-- SITEMAP.XML
-- ROBOTS.TXT
+- There is meaningful alt text used on main images on the site, for example the product images have the product description as their alt text and the artist images have the artist bio as their alt text.
+- Clear and concise headings are used.

+- There is a sitemap.xml that lists the sites essential pages and allows search engines to crawl them.
+- There is a robots. txt file that restricts crawlers from accessing certain pages.

 #### Web Marketing

-I created a mock-up of a Facebook business page from the template provided by Code Institute, as well as a mock-up of an Instagram business page.
+A mock-up of a Facebook business page was made from the template provided by Code Institute, as well as a mock-up of an Instagram business page.
 These are important in helping the business to reach a wider audience, and would be used beyond the purpose of this project.

 - Facebook Page